fabri1983/signaling_server/README.md

 **Additional profiles**
 - `eventbus-local` (active by default)
 - `eventbus-hazelcast`
-Removes/adds additional dependencies and disables/enables a Spring profile which allows the use of a distributed eventbus.
+Disables/enables a Spring profile which allows the use of a distributed eventbus.
-When using *eventbus-local* some dependencies are removed and the beans defined in `DistributedSignalingConfiguration` are not created.
-When using *eventbus-hazelcast* the opposite occurs.

 Example:
 ```sh